The increasingly common combination of a foreign testamur and a local “shenfen zheng” ID card is transforming the employment market in China.

 However, whilst the job market in China is becoming increasingly more difficult for expats, the recent popularity of haigui hires does not augur the end of an expat career in China.

-Imbalances in the HR demographic of transnational companies has already disrupted the company culture and productivity levels in numerous companies.
+Imbalances in the HR demographic of transnational companies have already disrupted the company culture and productivity levels in numerous companies.
 The internal culture inside global entities such as E&Y and GSK now resemble the internal lining of a Chinese company, which has caused serious repercussions for both companies and very publicly in the case of the latter.

 The flood of Chinese graduates into international companies has also washed up new problems for senior management.
 Imperfect levels of spoken English, under-developed team-work skills, and a lack of practical experience have combined negatively with high salary expectations and dissatisfaction over the pace of career progression.